XronosSchedulingLtd/scheduleruserdocs/groups.rst

 On the other hand, a group like "Geography teachers" has continuity from year to year.
 There will be changes from year to year, and even during the course of a year, but the meaning of the group stays the same and much of the membership will flow on from year to year.
-(They're like rats - you can
-never eradicate them entirely.)
-This group therefore naturally fits in the perpetual era.
+[1]_ This group therefore naturally fits in the perpetual era.

 .. note::